-notify the Interconnected Party as early as practicable (but not less than 20 Business Days’ prior to commencing work) of the likely duration of that work;
+notify the Interconnected Party as early as practicable (but not less than 20 Business Days prior to commencing work) of the likely duration of that work;

 advise the Interconnected Party of the expected impact on its ability to take Gas at that Delivery Point and/or any other effects; and

-consult the Interconnected Party and use reasonable endeavours to undertake that scheduled Maintenance at an agreed time.
+consult the Interconnected Party and use reasonable endeavours to undertake that scheduled Maintenance in a manner and at a time that minimises its impact.

 Where the start of any scheduled Maintenance notified pursuant to this section 9.2 is delayed, First Gas will promptly notify the Interconnected Party of that delay on OATIS, but will not be required to re-start the 20 Business Days’ notice period.